nokia-wroclaw/innovativeproject-3s/README.md

 # innovativeproject-3s
 Security Scan Scheduler

-Things to do before running
+Things to do before running trivy scans

 1. Create database: db3s
 2. in databse do: source <PATH_TO_QUARTZ_TABLES.sql>